demisto/content-docs/docs/integrations/mirroring.md

 ```

 ### get-modified-remote-data
-* **GetModifiedRemoteDataArgs** - this is an object created to maintain all the arguments you receive from the server in order to use this command.
+* **GetModifiedRemoteDataArgs**: Maintains all the arguments you receive from the server in order to use this command.
-Arguments explanation:
+Arguments:
-  - *last_update* - Date string that represents the last time we retrieved modified incidents for this integration.
+  - *last_update*: Date string that represents the last time we retrieved modified incidents for this integration.
-* **GetModifiedRemoteDataResponse** - this is the object that maintains the format in which you should order the results from this function.
-You should use `return_results` on this object to make it work.
+* **GetModifiedRemoteDataResponse**: Maintains the format in which you should order the results from this function.
+Use `return_results` on this object to make it work.
+Arguments:
-Arguments explanation. **You must provide one of the following:**
+**You must provide one of the following:**
-  - *modified_incident_ids* - a list of strings representing incident IDs that were modified since the last check.
+  - *modified_incident_ids*: A list of strings representing incident IDs that were modified since the last check.
 Later the `get-remote-data` command will run on only modified incidents.
-  - *modified_incident_entries* - a list of entries containing the full incident data.
-In this case, `get-remote-data` **will not be called**.
+  - *modified_incident_entries*: A list of entries containing the full incident data.
+In this case, `get-remote-data` will not be called.
-* **skip update** - in case of a failure.
+* **skip update**: In case of a failure.
 In order to notify the server that the command failed and prevent execution of the **get-remote-data** commands, returns an error that contains the string `"skip update"`.

-Here's an example for an implementation of `get-modified-remote-data`:
+#### Example of an Implementation of `get_modified_remote_data_command`
 ```python
 def get_modified_remote_data_command(client, args):
     remote_args = GetModifiedRemoteDataArgs(args)